IBM/SalesEnablement-L3-Guidance/docs/mac-setup/03 Install MKDOCS and plugins.md

 MkDocs is used to build nicely formatted output based upon the GitHub markdown content you will be creating.
-As an example, the IBM Cloud Satellite L3 is specified in this <a href="https://github.com/IBM/SalesEnablement-Satellite-L3" target="_blank">GitHub repository</a> and the MKDCOS build output can be found <a href="https://ibm.github.io/SalesEnablement-Satellite-L3/" target="_blank">here</a>.
+As an example, the IBM Cloud Satellite L3 is specified in this <a href="https://github.com/IBM/SalesEnablement-Satellite-L3" target="_blank">GitHub repository</a> and the MKDOCS build output can be found <a href="https://ibm.github.io/SalesEnablement-Satellite-L3/" target="_blank">here</a>.

 MkDocs is well documented here: <a href="https://www.mkdocs.org/" target="_blank">https://www.mkdocs.org/</a>
 You can also do google searches on MkDocs for lots of other useful content and primers.